King County customers of restaurants, theaters, gyms must show proof of COVID vaccination or negative test

 More than 150 restaurants and bars in King County have already implemented some form of vaccine requirement to enter.
 Many require customers to present a matching ID alongside proof of vaccination, but that isn’t required under the health order.

-The move is likely to be met with applause from Seattle-area music venues, most of which already have vaccination (or negative test) requirements in place.
+Burke-Gilman Brewing Company already requires customers show proof of vaccination to enter the taproom, but co-owner Kenneth Trease said he believes this policy only has bite with the county rules.
+Instead of arguing with non-vaccinated people who want to enter his bar, Trease said his servers and hosts can now just say, “This is a (county) policy.
+We are just enforcing the rules.”

+The sentiment has been echoed in the nightlife industry.
 By and large, artists and independent clubs across the country have led the charge on COVID-19 safety in the live entertainment sector, often implementing stricter protocols than required by law.
-The order provides a degree of cover for nightlife workers when turning away unvaccinated patrons and levels the playing field in one of the industries hit hardest by the pandemic.

 “You go to a dance night and you get six people that show up,” Steven Severin, who co-owns Capitol Hill’s Neumos and Life on Mars, said last month.
 “Four of ‘em have their vaccine cards and two of them don’t, and they’re bummed.
 But then they leave and go somewhere else that doesn’t require it, which is one of the reasons it should be across the board.”